samjones00/docs/docs/_documentation/grpc.md

 }
 ```

-This generates an additional Service option for invoking a Service using a `DynamicRequest` DTO instead, in the format:
+This generates an additional Service that uses a `DynamicRequest` DTO input, in the format:

     rpc [Verb]Dynamic[RequestType](DynamicRequest) returns (ResponseType) {}